riceissa/dlw-tutorial-post/post.md

 the public or explicitly shared donations of individuals (mostly in the effective altruism and rationality communities), private foundations, and other entities.
-The website is created and maintained by [Vipul Naik](http://effective-altruism.com/user/vipulnaik/), with [contributions](https://contractwork.vipulnaik.com/venue.php?venue=Donations+list+website) from me (Issa Rice).
+The website was created and is maintained by [Vipul Naik](http://effective-altruism.com/user/vipulnaik/), with [contributions](https://contractwork.vipulnaik.com/venue.php?venue=Donations+list+website) from me (Issa Rice).